Energy hubs explained: definition, how it works, why it matters

 Economic benefits

-• Joint investments: Companies and residents can jointly combat grid congestion/transport scarcity and invest together in production facilities and infrastructure, which can result in economies of scale and cost savings.
+- Joint investments: Companies can jointly combat grid congestion/transport scarcity and invest together in production facilities and infrastructure, which can result in economies of scale and cost savings.

 Legal and organizational structure

-• Contractual arrangements: Standard contract forms are drawn up between the legal entity and the grid operator to regulate the cooperation and distribution of grid capacity, as well as with the solutions providers to deliver the required solutions to enable the EH.
+- Contractual arrangements: Standard contract forms are drawn up between the legal entity and the grid operator to regulate the cooperation and distribution of grid capacity, as well as with the solutions providers to deliver the required solutions to enable the EH.
+More on that below.

 3) Why are energy hubs so important?